UX Design Internship at Google Chrome

 My time at Google as a UX Design Intern on the Chrome UX team, working on Chrome Enterprise

 I led two projects during the summer, focusing on high-traffic pages on Chrome Enterprise.
-My work is under NDA so this case study will only shows my main learnings.

 Key Accomplishments